vivo-ontologies/language-ontology/src/ontology/README-editors.md

 Release title should be YYYY-MM-DD, optionally followed by a title (e.g. "january release")

 You can also add release notes (this can also be done after the fact).
 These are in markdown format.
-In future we will have better tools for auto-generating release notes.
+In future ODK will have better tools for auto-generating release notes.

 Then click "publish release"